OpenEx-Platform/docs/docs/usage/collector-caldera.md

 # Caldera collector

-The integration between an OpenEx instance and a Caldera instance allows you to enrich assets data.
+The integration between an OpenBAS instance and a Caldera instance allows you to enrich assets data.

 ## Configuration variables

-Below are the properties you'll need to set for OpenEx:
+Below are the properties you'll need to set for OpenBAS:

 | Property                 | application.properties     | Docker environment variable  | Mandatory | Description                                                                         |
 |--------------------------|----------------------------|------------------------------|-----------|-------------------------------------------------------------------------------------|